MetaCommunity/affta/README.md

 ### AFFTA-1.4

-* In parallel with development of the MCi `APPLICATION` system, develop an application notificiation protocol for test results
+* In parallel with development of the MCi `APPLICATION` system, develop an application notification protocol for test results

-* Developing MCi AFFTA in parallel with the MCi `APPLCIATION` system, implement the `UNION-STREAM` specification (presently denoted in test-protocol.lisp)
+* Developing MCi AFFTA in parallel with the MCi `APPLICATION` system, implement the `UNION-STREAM` specification (presently denoted in test-protocol.lisp)

 * Provide CLIM integration for `FORMAT-TEST-LABEL`

-### AFTFA-1.5
+### AFFTA-1.5

 * Focusing on the MCi `APPLICATION` system, develop support for using the Amazon Web Services (AWS) API for notifying a developer when a